VWiman/ts-parcel/README.md

 - **[TypeScript](https://www.typescriptlang.org/)**: MIT License
 - **[Parcel](https://parceljs.org/)**: MIT License

-The contents of this repository are released under the MIT License.
+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
 Feel free to use this repository as a starting point for your own TypeScript projects.

 ## Author

-Created by **VWiman**
+Created by **Viktor Wiman**